MathThyMod/GP_emu_UQSA/README.md

 <a name="Design Input Data"/>
 ## Design Input Data
-See the following page for [MUCM's discussion on data design](http://mucm.aston.ac.uk/toolkit/index.php?page=AltCoreDesign.html)
+Currently, only an optimised Latin Hypercube design is included which uses the [implementation described by MUCM](http://mucm.aston.ac.uk/toolkit/index.php?page=AltCoreDesign.html).
+It may be possible to create more optimal designs that fill the input space more evenly using other packages or programs.

-To import this subpackage use something like this
+To import this subpackage use
 ```
 import gp_emu_uqsa.design_inputs as d
 ```
-Currently, only an optimised Latin Hypercube design is included.
+It is advisable to use a simple python script to use this subpackage, since the script can be easily reconfigured

 ```
 import gp_emu_uqsa.design_inputs as d

-#### configuration of design inputs
+# configuration of design inputs
 dim = 2
 n = 60
 N = 200
 minmax = [ [0.0,1.0] , [0.0,1.0] ]
 filename = "toy-sim_input"

-#### call function to generate input file
+# call function to generate input file
 d.optLatinHyperCube(dim, n, N, minmax, filename)
 ```
 The design input points, output to _filename_, are suitable for reading by GP_emu_UQSA.